GULibrarySandbox/data-vis-basics/content/3-charts.md

 ## Rules for publication-quality visualisations

-As you have seen, Excel produces an aesthetically pleasing chart that is formatted according to the Theme of your workbook, but there are specific rules used to create publication-quality visuals which means some editing of your chart.
+Excel produces an aesthetically pleasing chart that is formatted according to the theme of your workbook, but there are specific rules used to create publication-quality visuals which means some editing of your chart.

 - No title required (will be captioned)
 - Remove the Excel field buttons